Doing Business in Argentina

 It is extremely important for expats to network and build meaningful relationships if they want to succeed in the business world in Argentina.
 Interestingly, nepotism and name-dropping are not frowned upon and even though it might feel strange at first, expats should feel free to use both these tools to their advantage.

 When arranging a business meeting in Argentina, it is necessary to make an appointment one or two weeks before the intended meeting.
-This appointment should be made by email or telephone; however, the actual meeting should always be face to face, as telephonic meetings or written communication are seen as overly impersonal.
+The meeting should be confirmed a few days before the date.
+Appointments should be made by email or telephone.
+However, meetings should always be face to face, as telephonic meetings or written communication are seen as overly impersonal.

 Dos and don’ts of doing business in Argentina